 If applicable, provide a detailed description of any and all existing or future commitments of energy, capacity, capacity-related benefits, other electric products, and environmental attributes of the resource other than those contemplated by Bidder’s proposal in the RFP.

+If applicable, confirm the offered capacity can be separately metered and operated as a separate resource into MISO markets.

+If applicable, describe how the output of the resource will be allocated between or among multiple offtakers (e.g., dedicated units to each offtaker, pro rata, etc.) and how the market participant role is expected to be handled under such circumstances.

 Cost Recovery